MateiBuzdea/Broken-Ide/README.md

 # Broken-Ide

-Broken-Ide is an intentionally vulnerable web application based on Django framework that simulates an online C compiler/ide.
+Broken-Ide is an intentionally vulnerable web application based on the Django framework that simulates an online C compiler/ide.

 The application is meant for those who want to practice and improve their penetration testing skills.